9 Norfolk Broads Boat Tours

 Broads Tours in Wroxham

-Take a look at their schedule here and you can see when the different boats – Cordon Rouge, Queen of the Broads, Vintage Broadsman, Belle of the Broads – are running.
+Take a look at their schedule here and you can see when the different boats (Cordon Rouge, Queen of the Broads, Vintage Broadsman, Belle of the Broads) are running.
 All the boats have toilets, two levels, and a licensed bar that offers light refreshments.

 Both the Queen of the Broads and the Belle of the Broads can accommodate one wheelchair per trip.
 This space can be booked by purchasing a wheelchair user ticket (adult or child).
+If you’re traveling with a well-behaved dog, they are welcome on board for a small additional charge.

-Daily river trips run from 1 April until the end of October, but they also have special tours for the February half-term and Mother’s Day.
+Daily 90-minute river trips run from 1 April until the end of October, but they also have special tours for the February half-term and Mother’s Day.
 During the summer months, they host Evening Music Cruises.
 In the winter, you can get out on the water with their popular Santa Cruises during December.

 It’s best to arrive early as all trips start to board 30 minutes prior to sailing.
 Keep in mind, all times are approximate and are subject to change without notice (like in bad weather).
 They do require a minimum passenger number to operate the tour.